Hachiōji Castle: History

 Hachiōji Castle was constructed in the 1570s by Hōjō Ujiteru, the younger brother of Hōjō Ujimasa, and effectively the military leader of the Late Hōjō clan.
 Ujiteru originally resided at Takiyama Castle on the Tama River approximately 15 kilometers to the north; however, that castle was built on a loose slope and had poor defenses.
 During an incursion by the Takeda clan in 1569, the invading Takeda army was able to penetrate the castle's outer defenses and it was only after a desperate struggle before the inner gates that the Hōjō were able to drive the Takeda back.
 This impressed strongly on Hōjō Ujiteru the need to have a stronger castle.

 While the Hachiōji Castle was still being constructed, the Takeda clan was destroyed in 1582 by an alliance between Oda Nobunaga and Tokugawa Ieyasu, both of whom were also hostile to the Hōjō.
 Ujiteru pushed forward with construction and was able to relocate his seat to Hachiōji Castle by 1587.
 In 1590, Toyotomi Hideyoshi marched a huge army against the Hōjō, who had refused to pledge fealty to him.
-Hōjō Ujiteru left only 1,300 men behind at Hachiōji Castle when he marched in an unsuccessful attempt lift the Siege of Odawara.
-Hideyoshi sent a detached force consisted 30,000 soldiers led by Maeda Toshiie, and Uesugi Kagekatsu through Usui Pass.
+Hōjō Ujiteru left only 1,300 men behind at Hachiōji Castle when he marched in an unsuccessful attempt to lift the Siege of Odawara.
+Hideyoshi sent a detached force of 30,000 soldiers led by Maeda Toshiie, and Uesugi Kagekatsu through Usui Pass.
 This army captured the Hōjō strongholds one-by-one: Matsuida Castle, Minowa Castle, Maebashi Castle, Matsuyama Castle and Hachigata Castle before finally arriving at Hachioji Castle in June 1590.
 In early morning of June 23, Toyotomi army of 15,000 men attacked, and Hachiōji Castle was captured before the end of the day.
 Tokugawa Ieyasu later commanded that the castle be destroyed.
 For years afterwards, the site remained abandoned because it was believed to be haunted.

 Current situation

 The castle now lies in ruins, although in 1990 some stone walls, a bridge across a moat, and the entrance to the lord's palace were reconstructed.
-The site is located a 15 minute walk from the "Reienmae/Hachiojijoseki" bus stop on the Nishi Tokyo Bus from Takao Station.
+The site is located a 15-minute walk from the "Reienmae/Hachiojijoseki" bus stop on the Nishi Tokyo Bus from Takao Station.

 Around 1945, the area around the castle site except near the summit was a bald mountain due to timber felling during the war.
 After World War II, hinoki cypress trees were planted.
 In 1951 the site of Hachiōji Castle was proclaimed a National Historic Site and archaeological excavation and maintenance work began.
 In 2004, the Ken-Ō Expressway was constructed with a tunnel running directly under the western end of the mountain on which the castle is located.

 Hachiōji Castle was listed as one of Japan's Top 100 Castles by the Japan Castle Foundation in 2006.